-Relocating an existing building to a new site within the city will, in most cases, not require resource consent unless the site is within a Character area overlay.
+Relocating an existing building to a new site within the city will, in most cases, not require resource consent unless the site is within a character area overlay on the District Plan maps.

 Relocated buildings are a useful and often cost-effective way of providing for residential, business and community accommodation needs.
 Relocation also encourages the recycling and re-use of good quality buildings within the city, particularly since the earthquakes.